 I enjoy growing potted plants in my garden but found that a few of them are growing mold in the potting soil.
-I wanted to know why this is happening and what I can do about it.
+I wanted to know why this was happening and what I can do about it.

-Several other reasons may cause mold growth on your potted plant and I’ve listed them below.
+Several other reasons may cause mold growth on your potted plant, and I’ve listed them below.
 I’ve also written steps you can take to get rid of this mold and prevent it from growing in the future.

 You need to give sufficient time for the potting soil to dry out between each watering.
 Otherwise, the humidity in the soil may lead to mold growth.